 Education in Wales is in the throes of unprecedented reform; stakes are high in terms of realising the intended outcomes and securing the delivery of the reform agenda.
 Running parallel to this, are the immediate budget pressures faced by local government and challenges to sustain services.

-The options developed by Directors of Education/Chief Education Officers must be considered within this context.
-Also, the options should be assessed in their effectiveness in delivering a self-improving system where peer review and strategic partnerships drive improvement.
+These options for future delivery of school improvement in its widest terms, developed by Directors of Education/Chief Education Officers, must be considered within this context.
+Also, the options should be assessed for their effectiveness in delivering a self-improving system where peer review and strategic partnerships drive improvement.